Chris Șerban

-Rareș "Chris" Șerban (born November 15, 1995) is a Canadian soccer player who last played for Cavalry FC in the Canadian Premier League.
+Rareș "Chris" Șerban (born November 15, 1995) is a former Canadian soccer player who last played for Cavalry FC in the Canadian Premier League.

 Club career

 Early career

-Şerban spent his youth career with the Calgary Villains, spent one year with the Calgary Chinooks before moving to the Whitecaps FC Residency program.
+Şerban spent his youth career with Calgary Villains FC and spent one year with the Calgary Chinooks before moving to the Whitecaps FC Residency program.
 He spent his college career at the University of British Columbia.
-In his only season with the Thunderbirds, he made 16 appearances and tallied two assists and was named 2014 CIS Rookie of the Year.
+In his only season with the Thunderbirds, he made 16 appearances and tallied two assists, and was named 2014 CIS Rookie of the Year.

 Şerban also played in the Premier Development League for Vancouver Whitecaps FC U-23.

 Whitecaps FC 2

 On February 24, 2015, Şerban signed a professional contract with Whitecaps FC 2, a USL affiliate club of Vancouver Whitecaps FC.
 He made his professional debut on March 29 in a 4–0 defeat to Seattle Sounders FC 2.
 He would spend three seasons with Whitecaps FC 2 before the club ceased operations after the 2017 season. Şerban would not be signed to a USL deal with the Whitecaps new affiliate, Fresno FC.